BlockchainCommons/XID-Quickstart/docs/02_1_Creating_Self_Attestations.md

 1. `--allow sign` is a permission statement indicates this key can only sign, it cannot modify the XID itself.
 (That requires the inception key.)

-> :warning: **XID Functions Only!** If you're familiar with Gordian Envelope, you'll know that you can freely add assertions to an envelope.
+> ⚠️ **XID Functions Only!** If you're familiar with Gordian Envelope, you'll know that you can freely add assertions to an envelope.
 Though XID is built on envelope, it's intended to be a much more structured format, with all content always in carefully structured places such as `derferenceVia`, `key`, `provenance`, and other subjects that you'll meet in future tutorials.
 You should always expect to use `envelope xid` commands when working with the core XID structure (though you may place less structured content under certain key words, such as in the `edge` that we'll meet in the Tutorial 06).

 ### Step 3: Advance Your Provenance Mark